maxbrunsfeld/tree_sitter/README.md

 - **Robust** enough to provide useful results even in the presence of syntax errors
 - **Dependency-free** so that the runtime library (which is written in pure C) can be embedded in any application

+## Editors

+The following editors are making use of tree-sitter for syntax highlighting and other features.

+- [Atom](https://atom.io) uses a system based on an older version of tree-sitter.
+- [emacs-tree-sitter](https://github.com/ubolonton/emacs-tree-sitter) is a binding/package for Emacs 25.1.
+- [Neovim](https://neovim.io/doc/treesitter) has experimental support (to be released with v0.5).

 ## Links

 - [Documentation](https://tree-sitter.github.io)